edwards-je/Purple-Team-Exercise-on-Wordpress-Site/README.md

 ### Hardening SSH

-1.Block all SSH access on port 22 if not necessary for employees -Use firewalld to restrict access to SSH on the server to only the internal subnet
+1. Block all SSH access on port 22 if not necessary for employees -Use firewalld to restrict access to SSH on the server to only the internal subnet

-2.Network Segmentation
+2. Network Segmentation
 -Deny direct remote access to into internal systems through use of network proxies, gateways, and firewalls

-3.Key Authentication
+3. Key Authentication
 -Using Passwordless Authentication prevents unauthorized entry by hacking passwords, while allowing authorized users to set up SSH key connection
 -COMMAND to modify SSH configuration file: sudo vim /etc/ssh/sshd_config

 ### Hardening Against Password Attacks

-1.Secure Password Policy
+1. Secure Password Policy
    -Protects from password guessing and crypto attacks on hashes -enforcing password length and complexity policies -checking for weak-passwords against password lists -password expires after 60 days
    -6 discrete passwords must be used before reuse

-2.Account Lockout Threshold
+2. Account Lockout Threshold
    -Prevents brute force attacks
    -30-minute lockout after 3 failed attempts within 15-minutes
    -alert on failed authentication

 ### Hardening Against User Enumeration in WordPress

-1.Install Wordpress Plugin to stop user enumeration -Toggle stop user enumeration in the security fixers tab
+1. Install Wordpress Plugin to stop user enumeration -Toggle stop user enumeration in the security fixers tab

-2.Fuzzing the parameter author in WordPress home URL -User names are vulnerable when usernames are easily identifiable in WPScan -Appending an integer onto author names will make names more difficult to identify
+2. Fuzzing the parameter author in WordPress home URL -User names are vulnerable when usernames are easily identifiable in WPScan -Appending an integer onto author names will make names more difficult to identify